debops/debops/docs/defaults-detailed.rst

 ``job``
-  A string that specifies the command that should be executed by the :command:`cron` to perform a given task.
+  A string that specifies the command that should be executed by the :program:`cron` to perform a given task.

 ``jobs``
-  List of :command:`cron` jobs which should be defined on the remote host.
+  List of :program:`cron` jobs which should be defined on the remote host.
 Each list entry is either a string which specifies the command, or a YAML dictionary with more specific parameters.
 Missing parameters that are required to define a complete entry will be copied from the main YAML